 - Stage 4: Severe — widespread lesions affecting organ appearance with scarring

 Scientists are currently working to establish other methods for describing endometriosis, especially in cases where deeper tissues are involved.
 The newer system is still in development.

 If you don’t have symptoms, your doctor might recommend that you wait to treat your endometriosis.
-Your doctor will check you regularly to see if symptoms develop.
+Your doctor will check you regularly to see whether symptoms develop.

 If you do have symptoms, your doctor will likely recommend a combination of surgery and medication to help manage any symptoms you may have.

-Laparotomy.
-In this type of procedure, your surgeon makes a large cut through the wall of the upper abdomen and then removes parts of the diaphragm affected by endometriosis.
-In one small study, this reduced symptoms in all women and completely relieved chest and shoulder pain in seven out of eight women.
+- Laparotomy.
+In this procedure, your surgeon makes a large incision through the wall of the upper abdomen and then removes parts of the diaphragm affected by endometriosis.
+In one small study, this treatment reduced symptoms in all women and completely relieved chest and shoulder pain in seven out of eight women.

-Thoracoscopy.
-A flexible scope and small instruments are inserted through small incisions in the chest to view and possibly remove areas of endometriosis within the diaphragm.
+- Thoracoscopy.
+For this procedure, your surgeon inserts a flexible scope and small instruments through small incisions in the chest to view and possibly remove areas of endometriosis within the diaphragm.

-Laparoscopy.
-A flexible scope and small instruments are inserted into the abdomen to remove areas of endometriosis within the abdomen and pelvis.
+- Laparoscopy.
+In this procedure, your surgeon inserts a flexible scope and small instruments into the abdomen to remove areas of endometriosis within the abdomen and pelvis.

 Your surgeon can also use a laser to treat tissue affected by endometriosis.
 Surgery may also be necessary to manage scar tissue formation, a common complication in endometriosis.

 If the endometriosis is in both your diaphragm and pelvis, you might need more than one surgery.